 Does kombucha contain alcohol?
 If so, how much?

-The simple answer to this question is that, yes, it does, but the amount is so small that it is thought of as a non-alcoholic drink.
+The simple answer to this question is that, yes, it does, but the amount is so small that it is does not build up in your bloodstream.
 The amount of alcohol in most kombuchas is usually very low, ranging between 0.2 – 1.2 % ABV (alcohol by volume, which simply means the amount of alcohol per 100 ml).
 If you are brewing your own kombucha at home or buying it from home brewers then this often tends to be on the higher end of the spectrum.

-Let’s go back to that 0.35% ABV I mentioned earlier, and try and give you a sense of what the term, “trace of alcohol”, actually means.
-Many of the foods which you’d happily consume on a daily basis contain similar amounts of alcohol.
-Alcohol is actually all around us, even when you’ve locked your drinks cabinet.
+To try and give you a sense of what these trace levels of alcohol mean, it might interest you to know that many of the foods which you’d happily consume on a daily basis contain similar trace amounts of alcohol.

 Which everyday foods contain a trace of alcohol?

 Leave a piece of fruit to ripen (which usually turns it brown) and you’ll initiate fermentation in the skin of the fruit.
 Pick up an apple that has fallen from a tree which has browned, smell it and you may notice a faint whiff of alcohol.
-Take a banana that is super ripe (slightly browned, which in my opinion is the best way to eat them) and it will contain around 0.1% ABV (converted from alcohol by weight).
-Press a fresh orange juice and it will contain 0.1% ABV.
-Leave it on your kitchen counter for an hour and it’ll increase to around 0.3% ABV as wild yeasts in the air fall into it.
+Take a banana that is super ripe (slightly browned, which in my opinion is the best way to eat them) and it will contain trace amounts of alcohol.

 And it’s not just fruit, either.

 Who loves a stir fry?
 I certainly do.
-A stir fry made at home using fresh vegetables and a little meat can contain trace amounts of alcohol (0.6 – 0.8% ABV).
-If you’re a fan of sweet and sour pork (easily substituted with tofu or seitan), the sauce will often contain trace amounts of alcohol (0.8% ABV).
+A stir fry made at home using fresh vegetables and a little meat can also contain trace amounts of alcohol.
+If you’re a fan of sweet and sour pork (easily substituted with tofu or seitan), the sauce will often contain trace amounts of alcohol.
 The addition of alcohol to dishes can sometimes be due to alcohol being used as a flavour or as a regulator of acidity, but in the examples provided these are often from the conversion of sugars by yeast in the process, or through the handling or storage of the food.